Richmond VT Real Estate

 The Underhill State Park is located within Vermont's 39,837-acre Mt.
 Mansfield State Forest, lying at about 2000 ft. elevation on the west slope of the state's highest peak, Mt.
 Mansfield, at 4,393 ft.
 A small campground, picnic grounds, and facilities, plus four outstanding trails leading up to the summit of Mt.
 Mansfield, make the Underhill State Park a must-do for hikers.

 A Bit About Dining

-The charming Toscano Café and Bistro on Bridge Street is a family-owned Mediterranean-inspired bistro run by a dedicated husband and wife team.
-In addition, you’ll find the Sonoma Station, also on Bridge Street, offers elegant American cuisine with a global influence.
+You’ll find the Sonoma Station, on Bridge Street, which offers elegant American cuisine with a global influence.
 The Bridge Street Café is the casual choice for breakfast, lunch, or an early dinner, offering biscuits and gravy to eggplant parmigiana and pizza.